garytate123/garytate123/README.md

 I drink my ☕ #000000 😂

-#### Currently working at Capgemini through Experis on Digital HMRC projects as a Full-Stack Web Developer, developing in Scala and the Play Framework.
+#### Currently working at Capgemini on Digital HMRC projects as a Full-Stack Web Developer, developing in Scala and the Play Framework.

 The Team I work in:
 - Agile